skip to content

 [00:46:13.17] - Mikhail That's the option.

-[00:46:14.14] - Rion Gull At the end of the day you're going to have to trust some application, whether it's an extension, an application, a web application, a mobile application.
+[00:46:14.14] - Rion Gull At the end of the day, you're going to have to trust some application, whether it's an extension, an application, a web application, or a mobile application.
 At some point the user has to trust some developer that built some application to hold the private keys.
 I don't think anybody would dispute that.
-The only thing is how do we minimize the trust and how do we make sure that it's a good user experience so that users feel comfortable with the small amounts that they are using on web applications and through extensions.
+The only thing is how do we minimize the trust, and how do we make sure that it's a good user experience so that users feel comfortable with the small amounts that they are using on web applications and through extensions.

 [00:46:50.20] - Mikhail Let me show you how it's working.